SolaceProducts/pubsubplus-connector-kafka-source/README.md

 ./gradlew clean jar
 ```

+> [!NOTE]
+    > Make sure to set your `JAVA_HOME` to 1.8 before building it.
+If you want to use Java 11, you will need to update `gradle-wrapper.properties` to use the latest gradle version.

 ## Deployment

 The Solace Source Connector has been tested in three environments: Apache Kafka, Confluent Kafka and the AWS Confluent Platform.